Frederic Bernal (1828-1924)

 The citation for the dispatches for April and May of 1861 is:

-FO 5 - Foreign Office: Political and Other Departments: General Correspondence before 1906, United States of America, Series II
+FO 5 - Foreign Office: Political and Other Departments: General Correspondence before 1906, United States of America, Series II; FO 5/784 - Consuls at Baltimore, The British National Archives, Kew

-Barnes: The American Civil War through British Eyes Note that the Barnes's base their edition on Lord Lyon's papers and do not include all of Bernal's observations which are in the Foreign Office files.
+James J. Barnes, and Patience P. Barnes (editors): The American Civil War through British Eyes Note that the Barnes's base their edition on Lord Lyon's papers and do not include all of Bernal's observations which are in the Foreign Office files addressed to John Russell.

 White: Abraham Lincoln and Treason...
 White does not cite Bernal's dispatch re: attending Taney's Habeas Corpus proceedings in the Merryman case.